Domiryuu/RandomStuff/README.md

 that beings said...

 ### Edits
-If you have see something that is wrong, extremely inefficient, or outdated please tell me.
+If you see something that is wrong, extremely inefficient, or outdated please tell me.